Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

 ### Window type

 NUI window supports several window types.
-For the list of supported types, see [WindowType] (application/dotnet/api/TizenFX/latest/api/Tizen.NUI.WindowType.html).
+For the list of supported types, see [WindowType](application/dotnet/api/TizenFX/latest/api/Tizen.NUI.WindowType.html).
 You can also set the window type in the NUIApplication's constructor.
 For more information, see [NUIApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.NUIApplication.html) API.
 Especially, it is the only way to create an IME window.